 On April 2, 2008, Melissa was injured in an accident.
 The other driver had a $100,000 policy.
 She settled with that other driver.
 But the settlement did not fully compensate Melissa.
 So Melissa made a UIM claim against her father’s separate car insurance policy.
 Dad had $500,000 in UIM coverage.
 The father’s policy, though, had a step-down clause.

 A step-down clause restricts UIM coverage to people who don’t have their own auto insurance policy.
 It applies when there is more than one car insurance policy in the same household.
 Therefore, New Jersey Manufacturers denied Melissa’s claim, based on the step-down clause.

 Melissa appealed.
 She argued that the father’s policy was ambiguous.
 Accordingly, Melissa’s attorney claimed that she was entitled to coverage under the reasonable expectation doctrine.
 Her father would have expected that his UIM coverage would cover her.

 Unfortunately for Melissa, the appeals Court ruled that there was no ambiguity.
 Melissa lost.
 The decision is found here.

 This ruling shows why it is so important that you personally buy enough UIM coverage.
-I recommend a minimum of $500,000.
+I am an experienced accident lawyer in the New Jersey area and recommend a minimum of $500,000.
 Accident lawyers can’t get their clients more coverage after an accident has occurred.